 Dr. Monica Wattana is a provider in the MD Anderson Emergency Center and an Assistant Professor in the Department of Emergency Medicine.
 She is board-certified in Emergency Medicine and joined MD Anderson in 2012.

 In the News

-Assistant Professor, Department of Emergency Medicine, Division of Internal Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX
+Associate Professor, Department of Emergency Medicine, Division of Internal Medicine, The University of Texas MD Anderson, Houston, TX

 |2008||University of California School of Medicine, Irvine, CA, USA, MD, Medicine|

 |2021-2030||Certification, Association of American Medical Colleges Medical Education Research Certification, Houston, TX|

 |2012-2014||Clinical Fellowship, Emergency Medicine, Pain Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX|

 |2008-2012||Clinical Residency, Emergency Medicine, University of California at Los Angeles, Los Angeles, CA|